PRO Chess League Rules as of 12/4/2017:

 - Each match will consist of four players on your team facing off against four players on the opposing team.
 It will be an all-play-all format: Each player on your team will face each player on the other team.

-- The pairings go as follows: A1 = First board on team A, B3 = third board on team B etc. Team A will be the one that is listed first in the pairing table.
+- The pairings go as follows: A1 = First board on team A, B3 = third board on team B etc. Team A will be the one that is listed to the left on the pairing table, team B is the one listed to the right.
 0:00 refers to the listed start time of your match.
 0.40 means 40 minutes after the listed start time of your match, and so on.
-This pairing system is NEW as of Week 4 in the 2017 season.

 - Round 1 (0:00): B4-A1, B3-A2, A3-B2, A4-B1